• Home

 What is soberness?

 We usually conclude that a person is sober when he is not under the effect of alcohol or drugs.
 But this definition is far from being complete.
-It can actually lead us to false or inaccurate conclusions, for surely alcohol and drugs are not the only entities capable of affecting our mind negatively; there are many other things that can reduce our mental faculties and make them unfunctional.
-In continuation I will enumerate some of them in view to sharpen your perception and widen your perspective.
+It can actually lead us to false or inaccurate conclusions, for surely alcohol and drugs are not the only entities capable of affecting our mind negatively; there are many other things that can reduce our mental faculties and make them dysfunctional.
+In continuation, I will enumerate some of them in view to sharpen your perception and widen your perspective.
 But for now let me explain what soberness is.

 A person is declared sober when he can focus his entire mental faculties on what he is doing, and at a time when these faculties are functioning well, that is, not reduced by adjacent circumstances or influences.
-Consequently anything able to diminish our mental aptitude should be regarded as a potential threat able to lead us astray as far as soberness is concerned.
+Consequently, anything able to diminish our mental aptitude should be regarded as a potential threat able to lead us astray as far as soberness is concerned.

 Distraction